TDT4290-CiDev/frontend/README.md

 - `yarn run clean` will delete built resources.

+## Production
+This code is optimized to run in production together with all the other microservices.
+To run it all together, take a look at our [docker-compose repo](https://github.com/TDT4290-CiDev/docker-compose).

 ## Before coding
 Before you start coding, you must set up automatic linter and prettier in your editor.
 For atom you do the following: